 3-I.B.
-FAMILY AND HOUSEHOLD [24 CFR 5.105(a)(2), 24 CFR 5.403 and HUD-50058 IB, p.
-13, FR Notice 02/03/12, Notice PIH 2014-20, Notice PIH 2023-27, and FR Notice 2/14/23]
+FAMILY AND HOUSEHOLD [24 CFR 5.403 and HUD-50058 IB, p.
+13, FR Notice 02/03/12]

 The terms family and household have different meanings in the public housing program.

 Family

 To be eligible for admission, an applicant must qualify as a family.
 Family as defined by HUD, includes but is not limited to the following, regardless of actual or perceived sexual orientation, gender identity, or marital status: